jadabrenon/latin101portfolio/docs/translation3.md

 5. What kind of construction is immolanda est?

-this is a passive periphrastic, gerundive + to be immolanda is the passive gerundive of the verb to sacrifice, + the verb to be, meaning that the daughter had to be sacrificed by erecthei.
+this is a passive periphrastic, gerundive + to be

+immolanda is the passive gerundive of the verb to sacrifice, + the verb to be, meaning that the daughter had to be sacrificed by erecthei

 6. Parse (GCN) ceterae sorōrēs.

-Ceterae is nominative feminine plural adjective  meaning the others
+Ceterae is nominative feminine plural adjective which means the others

-Sorores is nominative plural meaning sisters
+Sorores is nominative plural which means sisters

-Ceterae is describing sorores, meaning the other sisters
+Ceterae describes sorores, which means the other sisters

 7. What type of construction is ab fulmine?

-Ab fulmine is a prepositional phrase meaning, by lighting
+Ab fulmine is a prepositional phrase which means by lighting

 Erechtheus, the son of Pandionis, had four daughters.
 At that time, Eumolpus, son of Neptune, came to attack Athens, but he was killed.